Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: , and Transitions

-This takes care of the $\mu$ dependence at the lower end of the RG evolution. $\eta_i$ resulting from the calculation of $C(\mu)$ and $\hat B_i$ representing the matrix element $\langle Q(\mu)\rangle$ are so defined that they separately do not depend on $\mu$.
+This takes care of the $\mu$ dependence at the lower end of the RG evolution. $\eta_i$ resulting from the calculation of $C(\mu)$ and $\hat B_i$ representing the matrix element $\langle Q(\mu)\rangle$ are defined in such a manner that they separately are $\mu$-independent.
 However, $\eta_i$ depend on the scale $\mu_W=\ord(M_W)$ at which the matching between the full and the effective theory is made.
-This dependence is cancelled by the $\mu_W$ dependence of the initial conditions $C(\mu_W)$ and this cancellation is only meaningfull at the NLO.
-More importantly the $\eta_i$ are so defined that they multiply the leading order box functions and consequently they include the $\ord(\alpha_s)$ corrections to the box diagrams that Peter, Matthias and me calculated.
+This dependence is canceled by the $\mu_W$ dependence of the initial conditions $C(\mu_W)$ and this cancellation is only meaningfull at the NLO.
+More importantly the $\eta_i$ are defined such that they multiply the leading order box functions and consequently they include the $\ord(\alpha_s)$ corrections to the box diagrams that Peter, Matthias and I calculated.
 Consequently they depend also on the scale $\mu_t$ at which the running top quark mass $m_t(\mu_t)$ used in the calculation is defined.
 This $\mu_t$ dependence of $\eta_i$ is important as it cancels up to higher order corrections the $\mu_t$ dependence of the Inami-Lim function $S_0(x_t(\mu_t))$ that remained uncompensated at LO.
 The values in (\ref{etas}) correspond to $\mu_t=m_t$.
 This turns out to be a convenient choice as with $\mu_t=m_t$, the QCD factors are practically independent of the actual measured value of $m_t(m_t)$.
 The leading logarithm multiplying a large anomalous dimension of the mass operator vanishes at this scale.
 I mention this issue again because it is important.

 To my knowledge the issue of the $\mu_t$ uncertainty in $\Delta F=2$ transitions in the LO and its reduction through the inclusion of NLO QCD corrections, was for the first time addressed in \cite{Buras:1990fn}.
 I have described it here because it enters all the calculations presented below and our paper completed in the Spring of 1990 can be considered as the prototype of analogous two-loop calculations of the Wilson coefficients for any FCNC process that is sensitive to the top quark mass or any other heavy particle with colour, for instance squarks in the MSSM.